dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/sqlite.md

 DataMiner is a strongly typed database system, as such, it requires all columns to have defined types and the system rigorously checks data for correctness.

-When querying SQLite using DuckDB, a mapping of column types must be chosen.
+When querying SQLite using dataminer, a mapping of column types must be chosen.
 DataMiner follows SQLite's [type affinity rules](https://www.sqlite.org/datatype3.html#type_affinity) with a few extensions.

 1. If the declared type contains the string "INT" then it is translated into the type `BIGINT`
 2. If the declared type of the column contains any of the strings "CHAR", "CLOB", or "TEXT" then it is translated into `VARCHAR`.